By Grace Hancock

 We Can Help

 Whether you’ve recently been in an accident and have suffered a back injury or simply have legal questions about back injuries, contact Hancock Injury Attorneys for answers to your legal questions at 813-915-1110.
 From our office in Tampa, we represent back injury victims in the Tampa Bay area.
-Our phones are answered 24 hours a day, 7 days a week.
+We answer our phones 24 hours a day, 7 days a week.
 You can also reach us by e-mail.
 We will answer your questions, make recommendations, and provide you with a free, confidential evaluation of your accident claim, all without obligation to use our legal services.